Taught by Elisabeth

 What might you gain from this course?
 You may come away with a new understanding of yourself and your loved ones.
 You may gain insight into their experiences and you may be able to implement accommodations to help yourself or your loved one live life more comfortably and easily, which could increase what’s possible for you to do.

-Below is a list of classes included in this course.
-For more detail, scroll down the page and learn about each individual class.
+Below is a list of modules included in this course.
+For more detail, scroll down the page and learn about each individual modules.

 This class is for: